 In Girls Sports Studies, students explore their physical capacities and investigate factors that influence and improve performance.
 Girls Sports Studies focus to expose the students to a further range of team and individual recreational sports to broaden the scope of their involvement in and benefits of physical activity in the community.

-- ✓ Small Sided Games

-- ✓ Group Fitness

-- ✓ Training Types

-- ✓ Aquatics/Bush Walking

-Students are assessed against the Integrated Learning SACE Performance Standards.
+Topics covered in this course include: ✓ Small Sided Games Group Fitness Training Types Primary School Coaching ASSESSMENT: Students are assessed against the Integrated Learning SACE Performance Standards.